My publications on non-verbal communication

 You would like a tender Click here or compose 514.943.8383 to talk to him directly.

 To detect a lie is a part of non-verbal communication.
-The majority of people associate these behaviours to a lier:
+The majority of people associate these behaviors to a lier:

-These behaviours are not always present, as the experienced lier might have learned to master them.
-What is worse, someone might show one of these behaviours leading us to believe he is lying, when he is simply timid or uneasy.
-Agitated behaviour, uncertain attitude or hesitation can also translate a simple emotion instead of a lie.
+These behaviors are not always present, as the experienced lier might have learned to master them.
+What is worse, someone might show one of these behaviors leading us to believe he is lying when he is merely timid or uneasy.
+Agitated behavior, uncertain attitude, or hesitation can also translate a single emotion instead of a lie.

-The advent of video gives us a step ahead on the micromovements.
-These signs, very often unconscious and surreptitious, are present in a lie.
-This aptitude to detect a lie then demands a specific learning, especially in professions where veracity of one’s words are paramount such as control professions: border officers, inspectors, police officers or professions in the judicial sphere.
+The advent of the video gives us a step ahead of the micromovements.
+These signs, very often unconscious and private, are present in a lie.
+This aptitude to detect a deception then demands specific learning, especially in professions where the integrity of one’s words is paramount, such as control professions: border officers, inspectors, police officers, or occupations in the judicial sphere.

 Now that we know which items to observe, we should not see a lie everywhere!
-The problem is to know with exactitude if the person is lying.
-To validate our observation, we must consider at least 4 more items.
+The problem is to identify with exactitude if the person is lying.
+To validate our observation, we must consider at least four more items.